-Notes From the Understory: A Bibliographical Essay for “The Ecology of Ignorance”
+Notes From the Understory: A Bibliographical Essay for “Toward a Useful Ignorance”

-What you’ll find below is a selected, certainly not exhaustive bibliography of the work that has most influenced my essay, “For an Ecology of Ignorance.”
+What you’ll find below is a selected, certainly not exhaustive bibliography of the work that has most influenced my essay for The Point, “Toward a Useful Ignorance.”

 Acknowledgements: Thanks to my Madison, Wisconsin, writing group: Mary Murrell, Andrew Kay, Nathan Jandl, and especially Heather Swan, who gave me the gift of ignorance.
 Emmanuel Vaughan-Lee and Bethany Ritz turned what I had thought was a quick Point Reyes meet-and-greet over ginger tea into a deeply engaged discussion of ecophilosophy during which I scribbled pages of notes.
 Gavin Van Horn lent me his steady hand and clear editorial eye.
 Josh and Kerstin Mabie hosted an early version of this talk at their Lyceum.
 If you find yourself in the Madison area, check their farm out.
-Jon Baskin sharpened every line and every thought of this essay.
-To all the authors, artists, and scientists whose work I’ve spent years reading: thank you for your devotion.
+Jon Baskin sharpened every line and every thought of this essay, and Rachel Wiseman made sure it was both factually correct and beautiful; I’m glad it found a home at The Point.
+Katie Holten graciously allowed me to use her tree font (which she makes freely available here) as well as to reproduce one of the pages of her extraordinary book, About Trees.
+And to all the authors, artists, and scientists whose work I’ve spent years reading: thank you for your devotion.

 Morton is one of the latest thinkers in an enormous tradition of ecophilosophy and eco-ethics.
 Among the most important for me is Thoreau’s corpus.
 I rely upon The Journals of Henry David Thoreau.
 Edited by Bradford Torrey and Francis H. Allen.
 14 vols. bound as 2.
 (New York: Dover Publications, Inc., 1962); Thoreau: A Week on the Concord and Merrimack Rivers; Walden; The Maine Woods; Cape Cod (New York: The Library of America, 1985); Thoreau: Collected Essays and Poems (New York: The Library of America, 2001), as well as Laura Dassow Wall’s recent biography, Henry David Thoreau: A Life (Chicago: The University of Chicago Press, 2017), and Stanely Cavell’s The Senses of Walden: An Expanded Edition (Chicago: The University of Chicago Press, 1992).
 Green anarchism has also been a major influence, and aside from Thoreau I rely upon Peter Kropotkin, Mutual Aid: A Factor of Evolution (Forgotten Books: n.p., 2008), Murray Bookchin, The Ecology of Freedom: The Emergence and Dissolution of Hierarchy (Oakland: AK Press, 2005), and Derrick Jensen, A Language Older Than Words (White River Junction, VT: Chelsea Green Publishing Company, 2000), as well as the anticapitalist influence of Henri Lefebvre, The Production of Space, Donald Nicholson-Smith, trans., (Malden, MA: Blackwell Publishing, 1991) and Max Horkheimer and Theodor W. Adorno, Dialectic of Enlightenment: Philosophical Fragments, Gunzelin Schmid Noerr, ed., Edmund Jephcott, trans., (Stanford: Stanford University Press, 2002).
 Val Plumwood’s Feminism and the Mastery of Nature (London: Routledge, 1993) has indelibly marked my thinking on hierarchy, domination, and the non-human world.

-The careful reader will also see the influence of Hannah Arendt’s The Human Condition, 2nd ed.
-(Chicago: The University of Chicago Press, 1998) behind much of what I’ve written.
-Arendt isn’t often considered an environmental thinker, but Wen Stephenson’s essay for The LA Review Of Books, “Learning to Live in the Dark: Reading Arendt in the Time of Climate Change” is one of the few pieces of which I’m aware that makes the case, brilliantly, for Arendt’s Anthropocenic importance.
+Hannah Arendt’s The Human Condition, 2nd ed.
+(Chicago: The University of Chicago Press, 1998) lies behind much of what I’ve written here.
+Arendt isn’t often considered an environmental thinker, but Wen Stephenson’s essay for The Los Angeles Review Of Books, “Learning to Live in the Dark: Reading Arendt in the Time of Climate Change” is one of the few pieces of which I’m aware that makes the case, brilliantly, for Arendt’s Anthropocenic importance.

 Robert Pogue Harrison’s Forests: The Shadow of Civilization (Chicago: The University of Chicago Press, 1992) remains one of the finest explorations of what the woods have meant in western culture, and has influenced me enormously, as has Simon Schama’s Landscape and Memory (New York: Vintage Books, 1995).